Martlark/healthshare/readme.md

 To install.

+1. install the python tools required.

+    $ sudo apt-get -y install git
+    $ sudo apt-get -y install python-pip python-dev build-essential
+    $ sudo pip install --upgrade pip
+    $ sudo pip install --upgrade virtualenv

-Pull from git.
+2. Pull from git.

+3. Run these commands to setup.

     $ cd healthshare

     $ virtualenv flask

     $ source flask/bin/activate

     $ pip install -r requirements.txt

     $ mkdir tmp

     $ ./db_create.py

+4. run a http server to test

     To run use the python built in server, ./run.py

     Access at localhost:5000

+5. Create a user to test out the features.

     You'll first have to create a user by entering any email address at the login prompt.

+Andrew Rowe (c) 2016